-Hands up now, who would like to join us in Iceland on a 5-day space photography mission where we not only take in some of the best locations that beautiful Iceland has to offer, but attempt to recreate the moon landing photographs on Iceland’s lunar-like landscapes.
-Professional photographer Paul David Smith will lead you on this Spaceman themed photography holiday along the south coast of Iceland, giving you the opportunity to photograph our Spaceman in some epic landscapes.
+Hands up now, who would like to join us in Iceland on a 4-day / 3 night space photography mission where we not only take in some of the best locations that beautiful Iceland has to offer, but attempt to recreate the moon landing photographs on Iceland’s lunar-like landscapes.
+Professional photographer Paul David Smith will lead you on this 1-2-1 private Spaceman themed photography holiday along the south coast of Iceland, giving you the opportunity to photograph our Spaceman in some epic landscapes.

 We’re glad you asked, because it has been a labour of love putting it together and we are pretty proud of it!

 When we researched buying a spacesuit for this trip we were presented with 2 options, remortgage our house to get something that looked extremely realistic, or sell our car to get something that looked like a cheap remake of a spacesuit, so we had to think outside the box.

 After months of research, talking to people on forums and investigating building our own, we met a man who knew a man who claimed to own the backup suit for Michael Collins which was made for the Movie First Man.
 A little negotiation later and we now own a movie-quality replica of the main fabricated parts of a spacesuit.

 This left us needing to replicate the hardware, so we spent months learning CAD design, bought a 3D printer and got to work.
 We don’t want to pat ourselves on the back too hard, but it all looks amazing and we know you’re going to be over the moon photographing it (sorry…).

 We’ll be exploring the south coast of Iceland and it really has it all – waterfalls, glaciers, beaches, mountains, volcanoes and most importantly, black sandy lunar-like beaches that will work perfectly for our moon landing recreation.